HTML defines a ping attribute on anchor elements (links)

 - Reading time

 A PR on the MDN compatibility data repository caught my eye today.
-The pull request's purpose was to update the
+The pull request added support information for the

-ping attribute support for Safari.
+ping attribute in Safari.
 I've never seen this attribute – let's have a look!

 The anchor element's